GoogleCloudDataproc/flink-bigquery-connector/README.md

 [![CodeQL](https://github.com/GoogleCloudDataproc/flink-bigquery-connector/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/GoogleCloudDataproc/flink-bigquery-connector/actions/workflows/codeql-analysis.yml)
 [![codecov](https://codecov.io/gh/GoogleCloudDataproc/flink-bigquery-connector/branch/master/graph/badge.svg)](https://codecov.io/gh/GoogleCloudDataproc/flink-bigquery-connector)

-The connector supports streaming data from [Google BigQuery](https://cloud.google.com/bigquery/) tables to Apache Flink.
+The connector supports streaming data from [Google BigQuery](https://cloud.google.com/bigquery/) tables to Apache Flink, and writing results back to BigQuery tables.
 This is done by using the [Flink’s Datastream API](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/dev/datastream/overview/) to communicate with BigQuery.

 ## Public Preview

 This connector is a work in progress, and here we’re providing the first preview of its capabilities.
-It currently offers the feature to read data from a BigQuery table into a Flink application, while the ability to write results of Flink jobs to BigQuery tables will be offered in the near future.
+It currently offers the feature to read data from a BigQuery table into a Flink application, and the ability to write results of Flink jobs to BigQuery tables with at-least-once write consistency.
+Exactly-once consistency will be offered in the near future.
 Users should note this is an experimental instrument, and we guarantee no SLOs at this stage.

 ## Apache Flink